 Author – Paul Goransson and Chuck Black

-Through this publication, Chuck and Paul give historical facts on the need to migrate for SDN.
-They have also made an effort to detail on making wise decisions on what all scenarios SDN networks are recommended.
-Also there are selected topics related to sample applications that supports running of SDN with practical examples.
-This can be seen as a comprehensive guide for implementing SDN at a fast pace approach.
+Through this publication, Chuck and Paul give historical facts on the need to migrate to SDN.
+They have also made an effort in detail on making wise decisions on what all scenarios SDN networks are recommended.
+Also, there are selected topics related to sample applications that support the running of SDN with practical examples.
+This can be seen as a comprehensive guide for implementing SDN at a fast-paced approach.

 #3 Software Defined Networking with OpenFlow

 If one wishes to learn OpenFlow, then this is the book to look for.
 The author Siamak details deep on the open platform.
 This book can help you to build your own SDN as it gives insights to routers, switches, and other controller tools.
 There are also chapters related to using API interfaces for implementing SDN which can be seen as a unique feature of this resource.
 Whether you are a novice engineer or expert, this book will help to build an SDN based on the day-to-day operational experience gained from work.